daniel-p-green/alain-ai-learning-platform/README.md

 ## The open source IKEA instruction layer for AI models

-### Learn AI with AI: pick any model in Hugging Face, Ollama, or LM Studio & get interactive how-to guides.
-Run locally or in the cloud with gpt-oss.
+Learn AI with AI.
+Paste any model (Hugging Face, Ollama, LM Studio) and get an interactive, runnable tutorial with setup, best practices, and export to Colab/Jupyter — locally or in the cloud.

 ---